sebspion/reqs/draft-ietf-lake-reqs.md

 * The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3 {{Selfie}}) as that setting is out of scope.

-Replays shall not affect the security of an AKE session.
+Replayed messages shall not affect the security of an AKE session.

 Furthermore, the endpoints shall be able to verify that the identity of the other endpoint is an acceptable identity that it is intended to authenticate to.
 (This requirement extends beyond the AKE in that the application must enable access to information about acceptable identities without compromising the overall lightweightness of the AKE.)